 Test reports showing that the requirement is met.
+The analysis laboratory must meet the requirements in Appendix 1.

 O75 Seam slippage resistance - woven fabrics

 Woven fabrics listed in the table below must comply with the seam slippage resistance indicated in the table below.
 Testing can either be in according to EN-ISO 13936-1 or EN-ISO 13936-2.
 The requirement must be documented for representative samples of whole the Nordic Swan Ecolabelled collection.